Skip to main content

 Connecting to DuckDB/MotherDuck

 As noted above, if you wish to connect to a persistent DuckDB database to read existing tables, Rill will first need to be able to access the underlying DuckDB database.
-As DuckDB is an in-memory database that's primarily used for local use cases, credentials are not required (and you will typically use Rill Developer).
-However, if the database file is included in your Git repository, then Rill Cloud will also be able to serve your DuckDB sourced dashboards.
+Once access has been established, the data will be read from your external databases into the built-in DuckDB database in Rill.

 Local credentials